betweenvenus/jon-highsmith-sept-2020/src/content/about-jon.md

 I like horror movies, fighting games, reality shows, manual transmissions, and 3D renders of skeletons.

 <!-- Anyways, <a class="uh-oh">click here</a> to see the things I’m good at :-) -->

-this is the development branch and actions shouldn't run i think!!